Sgakgsgsg/Envision-And-Prognosis-for-Commodities/README.md

 src/: Python scripts for data processing and model training. results/: Output files including model performance metrics and visualizations.
 README.md: This file, explaining the project.

 🧠 Technologies Used
 Python
 Pandas: Data manipulation and analysis.
 Scikit-learn: Linear Regression model implementation.
 TensorFlow/Keras: LSTM model development.
 Matplotlib/Seaborn: Data visualization.
-📜 License
-This project is licensed under the MIT License - see the LICENSE file for details.

-📬 Contact
-If you have any questions or suggestions, feel free to reach out via Email or open an issue.